3 Harlem Jazz Spots Where Billie Holiday Once Sang—That Are Still Around Today

 The legendary vocalist didn't just get her start uptown, but sang at many of its jazz joints throughout her life.

-Amazingly, three of them still exist, including the spot where she was discovered.
+Amazingly, three of them still stand today, including the spot where she was discovered.

-Bookmark this post and make sure to visit them all:
+Bookmark this post and make sure to visit them all (at least from the outside):

 253 W 125th St between Adam Clayton Powell Jr. and Frederick Douglass Blvds